Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 - Planning grid should be set from the grid shapefile.

+- Initial cost surface should be set from `pu.dat`.

+- PU lock status should be set from `pu.dat`.
+If any unexpected values are found in the `status` column of `pu.dat`, this will trigger a db error and this should cause the import to fail, with an error message pushed to the list of errors to inform the user.

 - Project features should be created:

   - either from the uploaded shapefiles for features (if supplied), or
-  - via a spatial join between `puvspr.dat` and the planning grid: in practice, this should lead to a single geometry per feature (that is, one `(geodb)features` row) which is the spatial union of all the planning units listed for the given feature in `puvspr.dat` (but see note below about manually setting the feature `amount` per planning unit in order to preserve the value provided on input via `puvspr.dat`).
+  - via a spatial join between `puvspr.dat` and the planning grid: in practice, this should lead to a single geometry per feature (that is, one `(geodb)features_data` row) which is the spatial union of all the planning units listed for the given feature in `puvspr.dat` (but see note below about manually setting the feature `amount` per planning unit in order to preserve the value provided on input via `puvspr.dat`).
 The name of the feature (`(apidb)features.feature_class_name`) should be set from `spec.dat`

-- A single new scenario should be created, with the same name as the project name supplied by the user on upload; all the following import steps are for this only scenario created on import.
+All the following import steps are for this only scenario created on import.

 - Lock status of planning units for the scenario should be set from `pu.dat`.